data-umbrella/event-transcripts/2025/112-liz-evaluation.md

 12:47 Project Case Study 2: Stanford University
 16:00 Project Case Study 3: Afterschool Alliance
-19:38 Evaluation + Analysis: Difference between the two roles 21:50 Skills needed to start out in eveluation and analysis 23:00 Tools used in evaluation Projects
+19:38 Evaluation + Analysis: Difference between the two roles 21:50 Skills needed to start out in evaluation and analysis 23:00 Tools used in evaluation projects
 26:41 Common terms in evaluation
 32:28 Why the evaluation field is growing
 34:51 Job prospects for analysts